lrebelo/Notes/Puppet/basic Install.md

 Define the hostname in /etc/hosts and /etc/hostname ( for example puppet-master ).
 Install the ntp server with sudo apt-get install ntp and add the repositories by downloading:
 > wget https://apt.puppetlabs.com/puppetlabs-release-pc1-jessie.deb

 and running

-> sudo dpkg -i puppetlabs-release-pc1-jessie.deb.
+> sudo dpkg -i puppetlabs-release-pc1-jessie.deb

-Update your repositories with sudo apt-get update.
+Update your repositories with

+>sudo apt-get update

-Install the server with sudo apt-get install puppetserver Start the service with sudo service puppetserver start.
+Install the server with

+> sudo apt-get install puppetserver

+Start the service with

+> sudo service puppetserver start

 Depending on the hardware you're running the master, you might want to change the memory allocation; do so by changing /etc/default/puppetserver on the line that reads

-> # Modify this if you'd like to change the memory allocation, enable JMX, etc JAVA_ARGS="-Xms2g -Xmx2g -XX:MaxPermSize=256m" ( the 2g stands fro 2gb; change it accordignly where 512m will be 512Mb and so on ).
+> Modify this if you'd like to change the memory allocation, enable JMX, etc JAVA_ARGS="-Xms2g -Xmx2g -XX:MaxPermSize=256m" ( the 2g stands fro 2gb; change it accordignly where 512m will be 512Mb and so on ).
 > Start the service with sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true.

 ###Install an agent.
 Define the hostname in **/etc/hosts** and **/etc/hostname** ( for example puppet-agent ) unless previously defined.
 Install the ntp server with sudo apt-get install ntp and add the repositories by downloading

 > wget https://apt.puppetlabs.com/puppetlabs-release-pc1-jessie.deb

 and running

-> sudo dpkg -i puppetlabs-release-pc1-jessie.deb.
+> sudo dpkg -i puppetlabs-release-pc1-jessie.deb

 Update your repositories with

-> sudo apt-get update.
+> sudo apt-get update

 Install puppet agent with sudo apt-get install puppet-agent.
 Start the service with sudo service puppetserver start Add the FQDN of the server to the puppet.conf file ( puppet-agent.localdomain )